Come and join the FAEST

 Performance

-For 128-bit security, our optimized implementation of FAEST can sign or verify in 0.9 milliseconds (for signatures of size 6.5 kilobytes) or 8.1 milliseconds (for signatures of size 5 kilobytes).
-When using AES in Even–Mansour mode, signature size can be further reduced to 4.6 kilobytes.
+For 128-bit security, our optimized implementation of FAEST can sign or verify in 1.7M cycles (for signatures of size 5.9 kilobytes) or 12.8M cycles (for signatures of size 4.5 kilobytes).
+When using AES in Even–Mansour mode, signature size can be further reduced to 3.9 kilobytes.
 Here are the benchmarks for our AVX2 implementation.

 Contact